 Caitlin’s work has appeared in The Atlantic’s CityLab, The Riverfront Times, The St. Louis American, as well as a number of small batch publications.
 Local organizations and national publications have featured her reports.
 Urban Poverty and Designing Creativity courses at Washington University incorporate her publications into class syllabi.

 As part of an 18 month-long study, Caitlin researched low-income housing, development incentives, political donor networks, and the landscape of segregation in the St. Louis region.
-She now resides in the Seattle region.
+She now resides in Tacoma, Washington.